Bridge Multisections of Knotted Surfaces in $S^4$

 \begin{remark}[Bands as framed arcs] In Section \ref{sec:band_surgery}, it will be useful to describe a band as in case (b) or (c) using a pair $(\alpha,f)$ where $\alpha$ is an embedded arc with framing $f$.
-Suppose $T$ and $T'$ are trivial tangles with the same endpoints.
+In such cases, we will represent bands as framed arrows, where the arrow indicates the direction in which the tangle will be moved; see Figure~\ref{fig:exam_crosscap}.
+When the framing is not explicit, we will consider the blackboard framing as in Figure~\ref{fig:exam_tube_2}. \\ Suppose $T$ and $T'$ are trivial tangles with the same endpoints.
 If $(\alpha,f)$ represents a band for a properly embedded 1--manifold $L$, we denote by $L[\alpha,f]$ the result of $L$ after banded surgery.
 If $(\alpha,f)$ and $(\alpha',f')$ are framed arcs in $B$ and $B'$, respectively, with the same endpoint $*\in int(\Sigma)$, we denote by $f+f'$ the new framing on $\alpha\cup \alpha'$ provided the $f$ and $f'$ agree at $*$.
 This way, $(\alpha\cup \alpha',f+f')$ will represent a band for the link $T\cup \T'$ intersecting the bridge sphere in one arc.
 See Figure \ref{fig:framing_model} for an example of this situation. \end{remark}